D&RGW Salt Lake City Yards

 Fourth West - Sixth West Track Change

 A study completed by Rio Grande in December 1943 recommended adding a double track line parallel to UP's tracks along Fourth (500) West.
-Moving the mainline to Ogden away from the center meridan of Sixth (700) West, with its 15 miles per hour speed restriction, over to a new route parallel to UP's line, would greatly improve train speeds through the area between Second South and Second North.
+Moving the mainline to Ogden away from its street-running along the center meridian of Sixth (700) West, with its 15 miles per hour speed restriction, over to a new route parallel to UP's line, would greatly improve train speeds through the area between Second South and Second North.
 The new tracks would also eliminate delays for trains bound for Ogden, which were required to stop before crossing the combined Union Pacific, Western Pacific, and Salt Lake Garfield & Western tracks at the intersection of Sixth West and South Temple streets.
 Because Union Pacific had priority over Rio Grande trains at this crossing, Rio Grande trains bound for Ogden at times added greatly to the congestion through the old Salt Lake yard while they waited proper clearance.
 The proposed line change was shown as the "Fourth West - Sixth West Track Change," and would later become known as the Grant Tower Interlocking.

 D&RGW and WP (as the "Gould" roads) bought 1,100 acres of the "old church farm" in May 1906, for $86,000.
 The intent then was to move the entire Salt Lake City yards from downtown, south to the new site, keeping in mind that WP started construction in May 1906, but wasn't completed until November 1909.

 In a January 1914 newspaper item about the growth of coal traffic from the Sunnyside mine, it was mentioned that "The Church Farm yards in Salt Lake are to be built in order to handle the large increase in traffic and to be used as a storage yard."
 (Eastern Utah Advocate, January 22, 1914)